Stay up to date with the latest NIHC news.

 It is imperative that Congress takes decisive action to establish a universal standard for testing and verification as part of the Farm Bill now being addressed in Congress.
 The NIHC Verify program covers essential testing categories such as Pesticides, Heavy Metals, Potency, Microbiology, and Residual Solvents Analysis.

-Use the form to tell Congress to establish a universal standard for testing and verification with NIHC Verify.
+Use the form to educate Congress to establish a universal standard for testing and verification with NIHC Verify.

 Supporting producers with resources to help them at every stage, from sowing to sale

-As well as being a vital source for information, advice and consultation, our business summits, seminars and webinars provide our membership and visitors with high-quality opportunities for the exchange of information and sharing of ideas.
+As well as being a vital source for information, advice, and consultation, our trade missions, business summits, newsletters, and podcasts provide our membership and the hemp industry with high-quality opportunities for the exchange of information and sharing of ideas.
 And we support producers with resources to help them at every stage, from sowing to sale.

-Our leadership team provides expertise in all areas of hemp production, from agricultural science to economics, law and marketing.
-This expertise informs all aspects of our work and is used as a trusted resource by industry stakeholders.
+The National Industrial Hemp Council (NIHC) provides expertise in all areas of hemp production.
+We know risk management is critical for the large-scale adoption of industrial hemp by farmers in crop rotations.
+Economic growth of the hemp sector requires insights from economics, law, regulatory compliance, and marketing.
+This expertise informs all aspects of our work and we are a trusted resource by industry stakeholders.

 Working towards harmonization

-To increase consumer confidence, simplify trade and transportation and allow the sharing of ideas and technology, the NIHC believes there should be an international standardized regulatory framework.
-As an organization we are working towards, and campaigning for, this type of harmonization.
+To increase consumer confidence, simplify trade and transportation, and allow the sharing of ideas and technology, the NIHC believes there should be an international standardized regulatory framework that also encourages investment.
+As an organization we are working towards, and campaigning for, this type of harmonization for domestic and international hemp products.
+Increased food safety and energy security are global concerns.
+Innovation in the use of hemp in industrial products will result in climate meditation and environmentally friendly economic development.

-We consult governments, producers and organizations, playing a vital role in sharing knowledge and encouraging the formation of a well-regulated and accountable industry.
+We consult governments, producers, and organizations, playing a vital role in sharing knowledge and encouraging the formation of a well-regulated and accountable hemp industry.

-This will not only ensure a level playing field to the benefit of all but will seek to embed new sustainability standards for the growth and processing of hemp.
-This will further promote the confidence needed for brands to invest and for consumers to purchase.
+This not only ensures a level playing field to the benefit of all but seeks to embed new sustainability standards for the growth and processing of hemp.
+Whether the end-use is textile, grain, building material, paper, bioplastic, electronics components, or animal feed, growing hemp sequesters carbon and increases soil health for US farmers.
+These benefits further promote the confidence needed for brand investment and consumer buying.

 The NIHC believes there should be a worldwide standardized regulatory framework

-MAP funds are administered through USDA’s Foreign Agricultural Service (FAS).
-Through the MAP program, FAS partners with U.S. agricultural trade associations, cooperatives, state regional trade groups and small businesses to share the costs of overseas marketing and promotional activities that help build commercial export markets for U.S. agricultural products and commodities.
+MAP funds are administered through the USDA’s Foreign Agricultural Service (FAS).
+Through the MAP program, FAS partners with U.S. agricultural trade associations, cooperatives, state regional trade groups, and small businesses to share the costs of overseas marketing and promotional activities.
+The economic development that results from building commercial export markets for U.S. agricultural products and commodities improves the US economy, increases the workforce, and increases our gross domestic product.

-As an industry body with a whole-of-market approach, we have a duty to work across the supply chain.
-To shape the market, to support the landowners, manufacturers and brands.
-And, to engage consumers to ensure demand driven by understanding is in place.
+As an industry body with a whole-of-market approach, we have a duty to work across the complete supply chain.
+To shape the market, to support the landowners, manufacturers, and brands, and to engage consumers to ensure demand driven by understanding is in place.

-For market development and trade this means that we are working on issues including regulatory framework, THC content, product and testing.
+For market development and trade, this means that we are working on issues including regulatory framework, THC content, product, infrastructure, and testing.

-For landowners and farmers this means that we are working on issues including permissions, technologies, market development.
+For landowners and farmers, this means that we are working on issues including cultivar research and development, agriculture risk, license permissions, technology, and market development.

-For manufacturers and brands this means that we are working on issues including performance, quality of supply, traceability, certification, confidence of supply.
+For manufacturers and brands, this means that we are working on issues including performance, quality of supply, transparency, certification, and confidence of supply across the entire value chain.

-For consumers and commentators this means issues including education, product information, sustainable/green credentials.
+For consumers and commentators, this means issues including education, product information, sustainable/green credentials, and quality of goods purchased.

 This allows hemp businesses to bundle financial service solutions for an end-to-end tailored approach, all while increasing revenues, reducing risk and having access to better service.